Julio Álvarez: Mallorca and Tenerife

 After an irregular spell in Andalusia, especially after the arrival of manager Hugo Sánchez, Álvarez was released hours before the transfer deadline in August 2009, and moved to RCD Mallorca shortly after.
 On 23 July 2010, after helping the Balearic Islands side to finish fifth and qualify for the UEFA Europa League, the 29-year-old signed a three-year contract with CD Tenerife, who had in turn been relegated from the top division.

 Numancia return

 On 11 August 2011, Álvarez returned to Numancia after terminating his contract with Tenerife.
 In the 2014–15 campaign, he scored a career-best 12 goals under Juan Antonio Anquela.

 Álvarez agreed to a new three-year deal with the club on 2 March 2017.
 In April, he suffered an ankle injury which kept him out for 13 months.

+Coaching

-On 13 July 2018, 37-year-old Álvarez announced his retirement from professional football.
+On 13 July 2018, the 37-year-old Álvarez announced his retirement from professional football.
 One year later, he was named Bolo's assistant at SD Ponferradina, recently returned to the second tier.

+In February 2024, Álvared was appointed manager of Rayo Ciudad Alcobendas' under-19 squad.